followmyutopia/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/70 Color Swatches.md

     The result of this command is a `dx.generic.dark.css` file in which every rule is prefixed with the `.dx-swatch-dark` CSS selector.
 Move the file to the application folder, [register it](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/#Apply_a_Theme), and add the swatch class to a page element.

-    Refer to [DevExtreme CLI: ThemeBuilder](https://github.com/DevExpress/devextreme-cli/blob/master/README.md#themebuilder) for more information about CLI commands and command line arguments.
+    Refer to <a href="https://github.com/DevExpress/devextreme-cli/blob/master/README.md#themebuilder" target="_blank">DevExtreme CLI: ThemeBuilder</a> for more information about CLI commands and command line arguments.

 * **[ThemeBuilder UI](/Documentation/Guide/Themes_and_Styles/ThemeBuilder/)**